 Quantum physics is the study of the behavior of matter and energy at the molecular, atomic, nuclear, and even smaller microscopic levels.
 It seems the laws that govern macroscopic objects that we can see and hold do not function the same on microscopic molecules.

 The next step down from a molecule is an atom.
-The next step down from an atom are subatomic particles which consist of Photons, Leptons, Electrons, Neutrons, Quarks, etc. Of concern right now are photons— specifically biophontos.
+The next step down from an atom are subatomic particles which consist of Photons, Leptons, Electrons, Neutrons, and other particles.
+Of concern right now are photons— specifically biophotons.